 - a.
 Purpose, Mission, Vision, and History of Organization The applicant must provide a brief overview of the history and structure of their organization.
-The applicant must explain how the proposal will fit into the organization's overall mission with specific detail as to experience and approaches to engaging with health care organizations, integrating non-physician health professionals into the care team, accessing health information technology, evaluating and redirecting clinical work flow and establishing new referral and patient education approaches. - b.
+The applicant must explain how the proposal will fit into the organization's overall mission with specific detail regarding diabetes, prediabetes and heart disease/stroke - b.
 Entity Type (profit/non-profit, etc.) / Years of Operation Applicant must indicate entity type and years of operation.
-Proposals will be accepted public and private organizations (defined as non-state entities that are either nonprofit or proprietary corporations or partnerships).
+Proposals will be accepted from CT health care organizations including public and private organizations (defined as non-state entities that are either nonprofit or proprietary corporations or partnerships), and community-based agencies with a health care focus (e.g. Community Health Centers, Federally Qualified Health Centers.).
 Organizations who are not a duly formed business entity are ineligible to participate in this procurement. - c.
-Current Scope of Services d.
-Accreditation/Certification/Licensure (if applicable) All applicants must identify and define any relevant organizational accreditations, certifications or licensure.
+Location of Office(s) or Facilities / Hours of Operation Applicants must define the specific locations where services will be provided, and hours of operation including nontraditional locations and hours. - d.
+Current Scope of Services e.
+Accreditation / Certification / Licensure f.
+Organization's (and any proposed subcontractor) Experience